sigmf/SigMF/rfc-metadata.md

 This specification fundamentally describes two types of information: datasets, and metadata associated with those datasets.

-Datasets, for purposes of this specification, are recordings of digital samples.
+Datasets, for purposes of this specification, are sets of digital samples.
 The samples may be created by digital synthesis (i.e., simulation) or by an actual Analog-to-Digital Converter (ADC) that is sampling an analog signal.